Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 If you have a string, in memory, in a file, or in an email message, you have to know what encoding it is in or you cannot interpret it or display it to users correctly.

+## What is ASCII?
+Is a character set which maps 128 chars to the unsigned ionteger values 0..127.
+It is the standard for data integerchange across systerms and programs.

 ## Emails
 How do we preserve this information about what encoding a string uses?
 Well, there are standard ways to do this.
 For an email message, you are expected to have a string in the header of the form